The 1954/1955 Hudson Italia: An “A” List Collector Car

 - 1985: $25,000

 - 2005: $150,000

 - 2010: $235,000

-These statistics suggest that it’s anyone’s guess as to how high the price will go for the Hudson Italia.
+These statistics suggest that the Hudson Italia has been steadily increasing in value.
+It’s anyone’s guess how high the price will go for the Hudson Italia.
 If the value of another special car, the 1948 Tucker, is any indication of the Hudson’s potential desirability, $1 million or more would not be out of the question.
 After all, if scarcity is any gauge of value, almost twice as many Tuckers were built as Hudson Italias, and Preston Tucker’s Torpedoes have already passed the $2 million mark.
 If you’re looking for a good investment in classic cars, perhaps the Hudson should be high on your collector list.

 Reference material from Hemmings and Wild About Cars.